craigxchen/craigxchen.github.io/reading.md

 ---

 ### Currently reading:
-Absolutely on Music - Haruki Murakami
+Tomorrow, and Tomorrow, and Tomorrow - Gabrielle Zevin

 ### Prior reads: (commentary coming soon!)
 **Italicized items are recommended**
 <BR>
+- Absolutely on Music - Haruki Murakami

 - The Defining Decade - Meg Jay

 - *All the Lovers in the Night - Meiko Kawakami*